zoontek/react-native-bootsplash/README.md

   --logo-width <width>        logo width at @1x (in dp - we recommend approximately ~100) (default: 100) --assets-path [path]        path to your static assets directory (useful to require the logo file in JS) --flavor <flavor>           [android only] flavor build variant (outputs in an android resource directory other than "main")
-  -h, --help                  output usage information
+  --android-only              generate icons for Android only (useful if you use a custom iOS launch screen) --ios-only                  generate icons for iOS only (useful if you use a custom Android launch screen) -h, --help                  output usage information
 ```